 For 15 years, my clinical practice has revolved around creating brave(r) and safe(r) spaces that are equitable and deeply respectful of marginalized identities, initially at the high school level and then at the college level.
 My cultural upbringing is a huge part of what informs my commitment to community and social justice and is connected to my drive to be in service to others.
 I feel engaged in and committed to a kind of radical social work that honors and strives to create space for all voices and experiences, particularly the nuances and complexities of our lives as BGLT/queer folks.
 I am excited to bring compassion, transparency and intention to my work as part of the Weiland team and to collaborate across all areas of the Stanford community—students, staff, and the larger community—to try and create meaningful change that allows us all to be more of our authentic selves in all spaces.

-projects: campus pronoun sticker initiative, QT Fund
+projects: campus pronoun sticker initiative, QT Fund, DEI training and consultation

 I am honored to be a part of the Weiland team and connect with the Stanford community as both a queer femme of color and a social justice focused psychologist.
 Throughout my training and career, I have centered intersections of identity and experience, specifically race, gender, sexuality, and trauma.
 I look forward to changing services, systems, and beliefs as the needs of Stanford’s diverse communities and unique individuals continue to shift.
 Through collaborative partnerships across departments, communities, and campus roles, I hope to contribute to a Stanford community where students of all identities thrive.

 projects: student and postdoc trans guide, communications and materials, campus partnerships

 As Vaden Health Center’s Medical director, I am committed to maintaining an environment that welcomes Stanford’s diverse community.
 My involvement with the Weiland Health Initiative allows me to take an active role in refining our services, so we can provide care, support and education to students of all genders and sexual orientations.